 Chief of the Paediatric Clinical Research and Trials Unit of the Azienda Ospedaliera/University of Padova (2011-2014).

-Capacity development is an important feature of the overseas collaborations, including interactive courses in paediatric HIV, on-the-ground training in clinical trials and PhD mentorship.
-She serves on a number of WHO advisory and guideline committees and continues a clinical commitment at the HIV Family clinic at the Great Ormond Street Hospital for Children in London, which she started in 1991.
+Capacity development is an important feature of her overseas collaborations, including initiating and leading PentaTr@ining programmes in African and Asian centres, on-the-ground training in clinical trials and PhD mentorship.
+She has served on a number of WHO advisory and guideline committees.
+In 2018, the CHAPAS trials teams, which she leads, was awarded outstanding African Research Team by EDCTP; she was awarded an honorary doctorate from the University of York for her work in global child health in 2019 and was made a Fellow of the Academy of Medical Sciences in 2020.
+She continues a clinical commitment at the HIV Family clinic at the Great Ormond Street Hospital for Children in London, which she started in 1991.

 Dr Mary Hepburn trained first as a general practitioner, then as an obstetrician and gynaecologist.
 She established and, for 30 years until her retirement from clinical practice in 2014, was consultant in charge of the Glasgow Women’s Reproductive Health Service, (WRHS) a city wide service for women with social problems.
 WRHS was the regional service providing reproductive healthcare for women infected with or affected by blood borne viruses including HIV and HCV.
 Consequently for 30 years all pregnant HIV+ve women in West of Scotland (and many from other regions as well) were under her care.
 She supported colleagues in other centres nationally and internationally in the development of specialised services for women with social problems and contributed to professional and government strategic development, and development of undergraduate and postgraduate training.
 In 2015 she was awarded the title of ‘OBE’ for her work.
 She continues non-clinical work including training and support for service development nationally and internationally.